 - Go to www.KBPCares.com and fill out an application.
 Review the eligibility requirements above and choose a qualifying incident.
 All sections must be filled out entirely and truthfully.

-- Your employment with KBP Foods or KBP Cafes will be verified.
+- Employment with KBP Foods or KBP Investments will be verified.

-- After you submit your application, the KBP Cares Advocate will review it and call you to go over your application.
+- After the application is submitted, the KBP Cares Advocate will review it and call the applicant to go over the details of the application.

-- You will need to include proof of the qualifying incident (see each incident described above) and copies of bills or invoices for which you are requesting payment assistance.
-You will be asked to verify balances in your checking and/or savings accounts.
+- Applicant will need to include proof of the qualifying incident (see each incident described above) and copies of bills or invoices for which they are requesting payment assistance.
+They will be asked to verify balances in a checking and/or savings accounts.
 All copies of documentation must be legible.
 Collect and submit all needed documentation.

-- Your Advocate will submit your application and all of your documentation and a summary to the Allocation Committee along with the bills that you need to have KBP Cares pay due to the hardship you’ve endured.
+- The Advocate will submit the application and all of the documentation with a summary to the Allocation Committee, along with the bills that the applicant is requesting KBP Cares to pay due to the hardship that was endured.

-- The Allocation Committee will review your application.
-If there is any question your advocate will be in touch with you.
+- The Allocation Committee will review the application.
+If there are any question the advocate will be in touch with the applicant.

-- Your Advocate will be in contact with you to let you know if your grant has been approved.
+- The Advocate will be in contact with the applicant to let them know if the grant has been approved.

-- If approved, payments will be made to your vendors.
+- If approved, payments will be made to the vendors directly.